Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Discussions

 \subsection{Comparison with the best-fit parameters in \cite{Aab2018}}

 In this section, we search a set of the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$ that is compatible with the best-fit parameters $(f_{\rm ani}^{\rm Auger},\theta^{\rm Auger})$.
-We generate 4000 south-sky datasets, but each has the same number of events used in the analysis of \cite{Aab2018}.
+We generate 4000 south-sky datasets in the same manner as in Section \ref{sec:genmmc}, but each has the same number of events (894 events) used in the analysis of \cite{Aab2018}.
 These mock event datasets are analyzed in the same manner and the best-fit parameters are obtained.
 Examples of the distributions of 4000 best-fit parameters are shown in Figure \ref{fig:contour}.
-It is seen due to the GMF bias and the statistical fluctuation, some sets of the true parameters $(f_{\rm ani}^{\rm true} ,\theta^{\rm true})$ marked by the star is compatible with the Auger best-fit parameters $(f_{\rm ani}^{\rm Auger},\theta^{\rm Auger})$ marked by the black triangle within 68\% or 95\% containment levels.
-We classify the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$ according to if $(f_{\rm ani}^{\rm Auger},\theta^{\rm Auger})$ is contained in the 68\% or 95\% contours.
+Because of the GMF bias and the statistical fluctuation regardless of the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$ marked by the grey star, the estimated parameters tend to distribute around the Auger best-fit parameters $(f_{\rm ani}^{\rm Auger},\theta^{\rm Auger})$ marked by the black triangle within 68\% or 95\% containment levels.
+We classify the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$ according to whether $(f_{\rm ani}^{\rm Auger},\theta^{\rm Auger})$ is contained in the $68\,\%$ or $95\,\%$ contours.
 Figure \ref{fig:tile} shows the result of this classification.
 From Figure \ref{fig:tile}, except in the right-bottom corner, a wide range of parameters is still compatible with $(f_{\rm ani}^{\rm Auger},\theta^{\rm Auger})$.
 Considering the GMF effect and the mass-dependent energy spectrum, a large contribution of SBGs to the UHECR flux is still possible.